-The following are just some of benefits of the Indiana State Police Alliance membership.
+The following are just some of the benefits of the Indiana State Police Alliance membership.
 Membership is open to all police and limited police employees (MCI's and Capital Police) as outlined in Article VII, Section 1 of the by-laws.
 Website accounts are limited to members in good standing of the ISPA.
-The dues are $11 per pay check or can be paid all at once, $286 annually.
-Through the state auditor's office, the membership dues can be deducted directly from your pay check.
+The dues are $12 per paycheck or can be paid all at once, $312 annually.
+Through the state auditor's office, the membership dues can be deducted directly from your paycheck.

 More information about the ISPA and Winzenread scholarships are located in the Charitable Efforts section of the website.